 Unless the investor you are speaking to has real first-hand experience of your market, you will know your market better than them.
 Unfortunately, humans have a remarkable ability to over-estimate their own understanding of markets and will think they know more than you.
 As soon as you get a whiff of this you should know they are not going to invest and do not waste any more time on them.

 At first, we had no luck from the VC’s.
-We had a Board meeting and realised that because we were operating in quite a niche market maybe we ought to focus on individuals or family offices who made their money in property, logistics or retail - i.e. people who might have first-hand experience of the problem we are trying to solve.
+We are operating in quite a niche market so we decided to change tack and focus on individuals or family offices who made their money in property, logistics or retail - i.e. people who might have first-hand experience of the problem we are trying to solve.

 Within two weeks we had raised the full amount.